Dyspraxia, a hidden disability

 ~ For some Dyspraxic people running and walking looks awkward due to poor integration of the right and left sides of the body.
 In my view it is probable that people do notice these traits because they are difficult to miss.

-~ Social awkwardness can also be apparent.
+~ Social awkwardness can also be visible.
 This can include misunderstanding what is being expressed due to literal thinking.
 With literal thinking it is also difficult to get jokes and therefore to react appropriately.
 People with Dyspraxia might mistakenly interrupt others in a conversation because it is hard to judge when someone has finished speaking, this is particularly challenging in groups.

 In general, some of us are more accident prone than others, not everyone has a good sense of direction, or clear handwriting.
 Occasionally we might fumble with small motor movements such as inserting a key in the correct position and then manipulating it to unlock a door.
 In order for Dyspraxia to be recognised as a disability it is important to understand that it is distinguished by the level of difficulty and the number of areas affected.
+This is not always clearly apparrent.

 It seems to me that whilst Dyspraxia is to some extent hidden, there are also many signs of its existence.
 I wonder whether it is sometimes missed because we might see an aspect of Dyspraxia, say a person finding it impossible to park their car between the two lines in a designated space, without realising that this is the symptom of a disability.
 Dyspraxia is within our sight but we do not always know what we are looking at.